-Students need to learn to locate a fraction in relation to other numbers, and the number line is the that helps visualize such locations.
+Students need to learn to locate a fraction on a number line.

 Many misconceptions about the meaning of "one half" become apparent when students are asked to locate it on a number line.
 As a number it is less than 1 and greater than 0, in fact "half" way between them, but it is quite common for students, the first time they are asked to place it on the number line, to locate it between 1 and 2, possibly because those are the two digits used in writing the symbol '1/2' or possibly because of the commonly-taught strategy of thinking of 1/2 as meaning "one out of two."
 Students who know about negative numbers before first encountering the question "where would 1/2 fit on the number line" sometimes place it exactly on top of 0, because they see the zero as the mark that divides the number line "in half."
 These are, respectively, strategies based on how the number is written, and how a fraction represents a "part of" a geometric object, both of which tend to be taught earlier and more intensively than messages about fractions being numbers, in their own right, and having magnitude and order (like all other real numbers).

 Addition and subtraction with fractions can also benefit from a number line image.
 The calculation 10 - 2½ can be represented, as can any other subtraction problem, as distance on a number line.

 Having a clear sense of what the computation means makes it easier to interpret, and solve mentally, problems like the following, without the baggage of converting mixed numbers to improper fractions and converting back.